Updated: Mar 6

-The Flow Festival in Helsinki this weekend completed the Poutanet private LTE festival summer.
+The Flow Festival in Helsinki completed the Poutanet private LTE festival summer.
 Not that anyone of of the visitors would have noticed.
 It was the payment card readers that were connected to our private LTE network.
 There were four hundred of them.

 The same setup was used at Tuska, Pori Jazz and Ruisrock - an event that boasts over 100 000 visitors.